isabelroses/website/src/content/nixos-and-secrets.md

 Post-Quantum age keys
 [sops-nix#885](https://github.com/Mic92/sops-nix/issues/885).~~

-Since writing I have been corrected in saying this as age and sops do support post-quantum secure encryption keys.
+Since writing I have been corrected in saying this, as age and sops do support post-quantum secure encryption keys.
 Since [age#578](https://github.com/FiloSottile/age/issues/578) was closed and [v1.3.0](https://github.com/FiloSottile/age/releases/tag/v1.3.0) was released.
+When generating your age key change the command to include `-pq` so the command might now look like `age-keygen -pq -o key.txt`.

 ## Conclusion